SuyashManiyar/zero-shot-segmentation/README.md

 This script processes the image to create a new view of the `lamp` and saves the result to the designated output directory.
 It will also create a folder with the object name and it will have intermediate files , including the background image without the object , all these intermediate files are necessary in obtaining the output

-## Support

-For additional information or support, please contact the repository administrators or open an issue.